 So, I also use a Rashguard t-shirt whenever I snorkel to prevent burns on my shoulders and areas that bob out of the water.
 Rashguard clothing is terrific at preventing burns and costs very little money.

 Getting To Kealakekua Bay

-Arrived at our snorkel spot, I was happy to see the cove was quite sheltered and the waters reasonably calm.
-Although Kona snorkel tours are a popular activity, there were few boats in the area, the day of my excursion.
+Arriving at our snorkel spot, I was happy to see the cove was relatively sheltered and the waters reasonably calm.
+Although Kona snorkel tours are a popular activity, there were few boats in the area, and another group enjoyed a kayak tour.

 Captain Cook Monument

 The Captain Cook Monument overlooks the bay and marks the spot where he lost his life in 1779.
 Cook was a British explorer who discovered the Hawaiian Islands in January 1779.

 The native people initially welcomed Cook by feeding him and his crew and furnishing them with gifts.
 A few weeks later, tensions arose, with Cook firing the first shot at the Hawaiian people.
 This event resulted in his death aboard his ship a few days later.